In Short:

 Time-Based Vesting

-A typical arrangement is that shares will vest after a period (usually four years).
-The vesting period commences after a certain period (usually one year) from when the co-founders agree (known as the ‘cliff’).
+A typical arrangement is that shares will vest after a period of time (usually four years).
+The vesting period commences after a specific period (usually one year) from when the co-founders agree (known as the ‘cliff’).
 Practically, a co-founder will get nothing if they leave the company before the first year has passed.
-At the one year mark, 25% of the shares will vest and then, from that point onwards, they accrue at just over 2% per month until you reach 100% (assuming it accrues monthly).
+Implementing a cliff can be helpful in protecting against early departures and ensuring that the co-founder or employee bound by the vesting condition has meaningful commitment.
+At the one-year mark, generally 25% of the shares will vest and then, from that point onwards, they vest at just over 2% per month until you reach 100% (assuming they vest monthly over a further 3 years).

 Period of Time | Shares Vested |